-This explanation would also then contradict the legend that French toast was invented in 1724 by a certain Joseph French in Albany, New York, and whose poor grammar made him forget the apostrophe-“s.”
+This explanation would also then contradict the legend that French toast was intended to be called “French’s toast,” after it was allegedly invented in 1724 by a certain Joseph French in Albany, New York.
+Legend has it that French’s poor grammar made him forget the apostrophe-“s.”

 The most convincing explanation is that French toast would have been called “French” because calling it French made the dish seem fancier and allow chefs to add one or two dollars to its price.
 “Traditionally in the United States, we have an admiration for French cuisine, which we consider to be elaborate and gastronomic.
 And that’s probably why this dish was named that way.
 It’s just marketing,” explained Stephen Block, editor-in-chief of the Kitchen Project, a site specializing in the study of the origins of recipes.
 “The name sounds good and the French adjective gives it a high-quality connotation.
 There’s no chance that ‘Lost Bread’ could have worked.
 And since the dish was successful and the recipe was easy, the name spread.”